AdobeDocs/target-dev.en/help/dev/patterns/pattern-overview.md

 Each pattern consists of different parts.
 Each part corresponds to a critical implementation requirement for your [!DNL Target] implementation.

 Each part is explained on a separate page in this guide.
-For example, the [!DNL Target] implementation pattern contains the following pages:
+For example, the [[!DNL Recommendations] implementation pattern using at.js](/help/dev/patterns/recs-atjs/recs-implementation-pattern-atjs.md) contains the following pages:

 * Initialize SDK
-* Enrich Profile
+* Configure data collection
 * Render Experiences
 * Notify [!DNL Target]